 If leaders hope to respond and adapt to change appropriately, they need to practice navigating ambiguous circumstances with the ability to stay calm, think strategically, consider others, and take bold action.
-Luckily, play provides a compelling opportunity to practice these skills.
+Luckily, engaging in play at work provides a compelling opportunity to practice these skills.

 Our research on the impact of playful learning has shown that play prepares leaders to successfully adapt to change in 3 ways:

 1. Play Facilitates Adaptive Leadership and Openness in Teams

 To successfully adapt to change, leaders need to have a curious, open mindset and gather diverse perspectives to inform their actions.
 When fear is involved, people tend to rely on their pre-existing knowledge and beliefs to inform their decisions quickly.
 To be truly adaptable, leaders must take the time to ask curious questions, listen, and appreciate different perspectives before developing a plan of action.

-Play creates a low-stakes environment where leaders can practice these skills without feeling defensive.
+Play creates a low-stakes environment where leaders can practice these interpersonal skills without feeling defensive.
 It sets the tone for the type of curious approach that is necessary for adapting to change.

 2. Play Facilitates Assertive Leadership and Teams Who Take Action